 General Editors: Dr. Janine Hatter and Dr. Helena Ifill

-This innovative new series will deliver original and transformative feminist research into the work of leading women writers who were widely read in their time, but who have been under-represented in the canon.
+This innovative new series delivers original and transformative feminist research into the work of leading women writers who were widely read in their time, but who have been under-represented in the canon.

-The series will offer critical, historical and aesthetic contributions to current literary and theoretical work.
-Each volume will concentrate on one writer.
-The first six titles will be on Mary Braddon, Mrs. Henry Wood, Rhoda Broughton, Marie Corelli, Florence Marryat, and Charlotte Riddell.
+The series offers critical, historical and aesthetic contributions to current literary and theoretical work.
+Each volume concentrates on one writer.
+The first titles already published are on Mrs. Henry Wood, Geraldine Jewsbury, Florence Marryat, Frances Trollope and Margaret Oliphant.

-Each volume in this series will explore the careers, writing practices and work of popular women writers, through a lens informed by contemporaneous and contemporary feminist thought.
-It will interrogate the ways in which women writers, their creative processes and published material can be considered feminist, and explore how recent developments in feminist theory can enrich our understanding of popular women’s lives and literature.
+Each volume in this series explores the careers, writing practices and work of popular women writers, through a lens informed by contemporaneous and contemporary feminist thought.
+It interrogates the ways in which women writers, their creative processes and published material can be considered feminist, and explores how recent developments in feminist theory can enrich our understanding of popular women’s lives and literature.

-This series will both rethink established popular writers and their works, and rediscover and re-evaluate authors who have been largely neglected, often since their initial burst of success in their own historical period.
+This series both rethinks established popular writers and their works, and rediscovers and re-evaluates authors who have been largely neglected, often since their initial burst of success in their own historical period.
 This neglect is often due to the exclusivity and insular nature of the canon which has its roots in the Victorian critical drive to perpetuate a division between high and low culture.

 In response, our definition of the “popular” is broadly interpreted to encompass women writers who were read by large sections of the public, and who wrote for the mass publishing market.
 The series therefore challenges this arbitrary divide, creating a new and dynamic dialogue regarding the canon’s expansion by introducing readers to previously under-researched women writers who were nevertheless prolific, known and influential.